cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Running-Bulwark.md

 # Running CRyptoCrowd

 There are two variations of the cryptocrowd program available; one with a graphical user interface (usually referred to as just cryptocrowd), and a 'headless' version (called [They are completely compatible with each other, and take the same command-line arguments, read the same configuration file, and read and write the same data files.
-You can run one copy of either cryptocrowd or bulwarkd on your system at a time (if you accidentally try to launch another, the copy will let you know that cryptocrowd or bulwarkd is already running and will exit).
+You can run one copy of either cryptocrowd or cryptocrowdd on your system at a time (if you accidentally try to launch another, the copy will let you know that cryptocrowd or cryptocrowdd is already running and will exit).

 # Linux Quickstart

-The simplest way to start from scratch with the command line client, automatically syncing blockchain and creating a wallet, is to just run this command (without arguments) from the directory containing your bulwarkd binary:
+The simplest way to start from scratch with the command line client, automatically syncing blockchain and creating a wallet, is to just run this command (without arguments) from the directory containing your cryptocrowdd binary:

-  ./bulwarkd
+  ./cryptocrowdd

 To run with the standard GUI interface:

-  ./bulwark-qt
+  ./cryptocrowd-qt

 # Command-line arguments